ibleaman/JPPC/concerts.md

 129 West 67th Street
 New York City**

+Among the songs to be performed are
+*"Afn pripetshik," "Akhtsik er un zibetsik zi,"
+"Di mizinke oysgegebn," "Harbstlid,"*
+and much more.

+The concert will include songs by
+Beyle Schaechter-Gottesman (1920-2013)
+in honor of 100 years since her birth.

 TICKETS ON SALE IN FEBRUARY 2020

+Discount tickets for groups (at least ten)
+will be available from the box office

 [information@thejppc.org](mailto:information@thejppc.org)